lizmat/raku-all-modules/github/perl6/Pod-To-HTML/README.md

 `Pod::To::HTML` takes a Pod tree and outputs correspondingly formatted HTML.
 Generally this is done via the command line, using`perl6 --doc=HTML`, which extracts the pod from the document and feeds it to `Pod::To::HTML`.
 The other route is with the `render` method (called by `--doc=HTML`), which creates a complete HTML document from the Pod tree it is called with.
 Optionally, a custom header/fooder/head-fields can be provided.
 These can be used to link to custom css stylesheets and javascript libraries.

+## DEBUGGING

+You can set `P6DOC_DEBUG` environmental variable to make the module produce some debugging information.